How to Keep Your Estate Plan Private

 Will-Based Estate Plans Become Public Court Records

-When you decide to make a last will and testament, the questions that you will need to answer include who should get your personal effects (including jewelry, collectibles, and artwork), who should get your cash, investments, real estate and business interests, and who should be put in charge of making sure that the plan you have put together is actually carried out.
+When you decide to make a last will and testament, the questions that you will need to answer include who should get your personal effects (including jewelry, collectibles, and artwork), who should get your cash, investments, real estate, and business interests, and who should be put in charge of making sure that the plan you have put together is actually carried out.
 But one important thing that is often overlooked is the fact that in order for the written instructions that you have put in your will to be carried out, it will have to be filed with the local probate court.

 What's so bad about your will being filed with the local probate court?
 First and foremost, once your will is filed with the probate court, it becomes a public court record.
 This means that as soon as the will is filed, anyone can go down to the local probate court and ask to see it.
-I've done this many times and not once has the court clerk asked me why I want to look at the probate file.
-I've even asked for copies of the will and other documents that are in the probate file, and, again, not once has the court clerk asked me why I need the copies.

 So what's so bad about anyone being able to see your probate file?
 Because the file will reveal what you owned, who you owed, and who stands to inherit your estate.
 This will include each heir's name and address as well as the name and address of your executor.

-Now have I got your attention?
-If not, then I will say it in a different way - when a last will and testament is filed for probate, anyone, including your neighbors, disinherited heirs, and bill collectors can read your will and other documents that have been filed with the probate court.
+When a last will and testament is filed for probate, anyone, including your neighbors, disinherited heirs, and bill collectors can read your will and other documents that have been filed with the probate court.

 So how can you keep your final wishes private, personal matters that will be hidden from the public's prying eyes?
 By using a trust-based estate plan instead of a will-based estate plan.